Urban-Hacker/Bitcoin-Food-Recipes/README.md

-# Bitcoin Food Recipies
+# Bitcoin Food Recipes

-> A collection of delicious recipies for those who want to say no to fiat food
+> A collection of delicious recipes for those who want to say no to fiat food

 This is a collection of recipies based on what my grand mother prepared before the advent of industrial food.
-The recipies included here are based lossly on a few core principles: recipies website story
+The recipes included here are based lossly on a few core principles: recipies website story

 1) Based on fresh food that can easily be prepared at home.
 If my grand mother had to use an industrial rafinery to prepare it, it will not be included here.